vacu9708/Shopping-mall/README.md

 Sends notifications to users regarding order updates, promotions, etc.

 # Branching strategy
-- Main: Documentation, other files
+- Main: Documentation, etc
-- Release: Pushes to this sbranch trigger the CI/CD process
+- Release: Pushes to this branch trigger the Jenkins
 - Development: Merged into the main branch
 - Topics: Merged into the development branch